What it Was Like to Lose My Baby in Japan: A Reference for Those Who Have Experienced a Loss or Knows Somebody Who Has

 - They prepared a bath for our baby and let us hold him and be with him even after his heart had stopped beating: I know I will forever cherish these moments when I could care for him and hold him in my arms.

 - The doctors and nurses came to see how I was doing physically and mentally: I expected the staff to check up on the condition of the c-section incision and to make sure my health was in check, but I was surprised that the doctor that did my surgery, and a nurse who was in the room that night, both came a couple of times just to talk.
 They were happy to answer any questions I had about my son, and they wanted to know how I felt.
-They nurse told me about his position when he was born, how he seemed to be trying hard to breathe on his own and how he reacted well to the actions of the NICU doctor.
-She also kept telling me that she could see how hard he was fighting in the NICU and how cute his face was once they took the tubes out, he seemed comfortable and at peace.
+They nurse told me everything about my baby when he was born, how his one leg was bent, how he seemed to be trying hard to breathe on his own and how he reacted well to the treatments of the NICU doctor.
+She also kept telling me that she could see how hard he was fighting in the NICU and how cute his face was once they took the tubes out.
+She said that he seemed comfortable and at peace.
 It was nice hearing these things from other people who had seen him because it made his life seem more appreciated.
 It let me know that other people cared about him, not just me and my husband.
-More than anything, they both were there to listen and that was important to me.
+In addition, I didn't have to say anything, they both knew that I was having trouble sleeping.
+The nurse gave me a foot massage and aromatherapy to calm my nerves and the doctor offered to prescribe some sleeping pills.
+More than anything, the staff were there to listen and that was important to me.
 I needed to get some feelings out and just cry.

 How My Friends and Family Helped My Healing

 - Attempts to provide comfort: Most of my friends and family were not able to visit me, being that I am half-way across the world, but they let me know that they were here for me if I needed anything.
-At first it bugged me a little when many of them revealed for the first time that they had experienced miscarriages, or even compared my situation to theirs of losing parents.
+At first it bugged me a little when many of them revealed for the first time that they had experienced miscarriages, or even compared my situation to that of losing parents.
 It was like they were saying they’ve gotten over it and went on with their lives and are fine now.
 I didn’t feel like this was something “to get over”.
-Of course I want to eventually be able to have emotions of genuine happiness someday but I don’t necessarily want to put what happened in the back of my mind.
-I want to think about my son everyday as I would were he alive.
-It’s just that I’d like to do it without breaking down and crying every time.
-So somehow I didn’t feel like I related to their miscarriages and parental loses, and it made me feel even more alone.
+When a parent dies, you still have all the memories of times spent with them, but when a baby dies, there are endless memories you were supposed to have but didn't.
+Of course I want to eventually be able to have emotions of genuine happiness someday but I don’t necessarily want to put what happened in the back of my mind just because we didn't create years of memories together.
+I want to think about my son everyday, it’s just that I’d like to do it without breaking down and crying every time.
+Somehow I didn’t feel like I related to people's stories of miscarriages and other losses, and it made me feel even more alone.
 I was the only one I knew that carried so far, gave birth, and held my son as he took his last breath.
 However, I now appreciate that they were trying to be helpful and in reality, probably did experience some of the same feelings that I had or have.

 - Their words: It comforted me to hear the words “be nice to yourself”.
 The pressure I felt to get better quickly and jump right back into the world would dissipate.
 I didn’t feel bad for sitting around all day at home, crying, and trying to be in touch with my needs, emotions and thoughts.

-I felt the extra support when they would ask me even as the weeks and months went by, “how are you doing”, “how have you been holding up” or “are you sleeping ok”?
-It let me know that they still were thinking of my baby and me, that they understood how hard it was and how it wasn’t something to just be forgotten.
+I felt the extra support when my friends would ask me even as the weeks and months went by, “how are you doing?”, “how have you been holding up?” or “are you sleeping ok?".
+They let me know that they were still thinking of my baby and me, and that they understood how hard it is.
+It isn’t something to be forgotten.

 - Personal gifts: a couple of my friends sent me an engraved necklace and a cute angel ornament, both with my son’s name and birthdate.
-I have added them to my collection of things to display on the shelf of my son’s things.
-The necklace I can wear when I go out and feel like my son is with me all the time.
-It helps me know that he was thought of by others and not just labelled a tragedy.
+I have added them to the collection of things on the shelf with my son's ashes.
+I wear the necklace when I go out and feel like my son is with me all the time.
+These gifts let me know that he was thought of by others and not just labelled a tragedy.

 It is a known fact that everybody has a different way of grieving, and you really do have to find your own way.
+My story was one from Japan, but regardless, people are people and emotions are emotions.
 Now that I’ve poured out so many details of my feelings and thoughts, I hope that you have found something, whether you have lost a baby yourself or know someone who did, to help find your path to healing, or to help in supporting someone who is searching for that path.